Scone

 Diet Ratings

-Scones are made with refined flour, butter, cream, and added sugars.
-High in saturated fat and refined carbohydrates with minimal nutritional value.
-No significant anti-inflammatory compounds.
+Scones are made with refined flour, butter, cream, and often added sugars.
+High in saturated fat and refined carbohydrates with minimal anti-inflammatory nutrients.
+Typically served with jam (additional sugar).

 Controversy Index